vercel/next.js/docs/basic-features/data-fetching/getServerSideProps.md

 description: Fetch data at build time with `getStaticProps` API reference.
 ---

-# `getServerSideProps` (Server-side Rendering)
+# `getServerSideProps`

-If you export an `async` function called `getServerSideProps` from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.
+If you export an `async` function called `getServerSideProps` (server-side rendering) from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.

 ```js
 export async function getServerSideProps(context) {